RandomInternetPreson/Lucid_Autonomy/README.md

 # Test your setup with your LLM using the extension, and example of how to use the extension (test with Llama-3.1-70B converted into an 8-bit .guff)

-The repo include a file called "WebColorChange.html" you can run this in a web browser and see if your model is functioning correctly.
-The webpage will load white, but will randomly change colors when the correct button is pressed.
+The repo includes a file called "WebColorChange.html" you can run this in a web browser and see if your model is functioning correctly.
+The webpage will load white, but will randomly change colors (through a finite list of colors) when the correct button is pressed.
 Try the following steps to see if things are functioning correctly:

 1. Run the the WebColorChange web page:
 ![image](https://github.com/user-attachments/assets/f8399cc1-f846-4e8f-9317-97fd2dbcbe5e)